xarvh/exalted-cypher-system/martial-arts/styles/ebon-shadow.md

 Ebon Shadow Style
 =================

+It is said that the first practictioner of this style was a Solar Anathema who learned it from "the first shadow cast by the Unconquered Sun".

 Mundane Ability: Stealth

-Weapons: fighting chain, paired sai
+Weapons: unarmed, fighting chain, paired sai, paired knives

 ### Image of Death Technique
-`4 Mind, Action`
+`3 Mind, Action`

 Appear dead.

 Hold breath x10.

 No food/drink needed.

 One Action to go back to normal.

-### Wall Climbing Technique
+### Nothing But Shadows
-`3 Body, Action`
+`2 Mind, Action`

-Move or dash at full speed along vertical surfaces or rope/hanging chains.
+Allows the Stylist to attempt Stealth even when engaged in combat, without penalty.

 ### Ebon Shadow Form
 `Action`

-+1 to Stealth and dodging.
++1 to Dodge and Stealth rolls (the Stealth bonus does not benefit attacks and parries).

+Light weapons can be used as Medium.

+Move or dash at full speed along vertical surfaces or rope/hanging chains.

+If the martial artist is killed while in the Ebon Shadow Form, her body evaporates into an acrid black smoke, leaving behind no physical remains by which she might be identified.

 ### Seven Points of Weakness Strike
-`$ Body, Action`

-Attack ignores 1 Armor for every point spent
+`4 Body, Action (Attack)`

+Attack inflicts (Stealth x2) additional damage, (Stealth x3) if the attack is Unexpected.

 ### Paralyzing Touch Attack
-`6 Body, Action`
+`6 Body, Enabler (Attack)`

-If the attack would inflict damage equal or higher than enemy level, it paralyzes them instead.
+If the attack would inflict damage equal or higher than enemy Level or (Tier + 4), it paralyzes them instead.

 Doesn't work on undead/automata etc.